datamade/how-to/rmarkdown/research/comparisons-with-existing-tools.md

 ## Manual integration

 We can do and do generate statistics and graphs in one tool and then copy the data or graphics into Google Docs or a markdown file.
-Sometimes this is the appropriate approach, in the recommendation document.
+Sometimes this is the appropriate approach, as described in the recommendation document.